The Magnificent Texan review

 From The Spaghetti Western Database

-In the opening minutes, a home of a Mexican family is attacked by a group of bandits.
+A home of a Mexican family is attacked by bandits.
 They burn down the house and kill all the people inside - at least that's what they (and all others) think, but one boy, the eleven year old Manuel manages to escape.
 Years later Manuel returns to the region incognito: his face half-covered, a poncho over his shoulders.
 Of course he was traumatized by the sight of his parents being killed and his home being burnt down, so all he's got on his mind is revenge.
 But there's also the lovely Evelyn, his sweetheart from the past, who thought he was killed in the fire, but never stopped thinking about him.
 Yes, they were only eleven years old, but it was more than just a puppy love ...

 A romantic, highly melodramatic spaghetti western?
 Why not.
 The story about the boy turned avenger, whose mission is complicated by a romantic subplot, seems to have some potential.
 We soon find out that corruption and racial prejudice were at the base of things, and that is was Evelyn's father, the greedy judge Wilkins, who masterminded the massacre.
-Racial prejudice, a family feud, love among the ruins - what we got here, looks like the perfect ingredients for a Shakespearean spaghetti western; it could - no should - have all worked, but frankly: it doesn't.
-The opening scene with the burning house and the boy witnessing the massacre, will remind genre fans of the gruesome opening of Death Rides a Horse.
-Afterwards, we soon hark back to the days of Zorro-like crusaders bringing justice to the border region of Mexico and the US.
-Our man - knick-named El Desperado - is wearing a poncho to suggest some of that Clint Eastwoord kind of coolness, but behind that black handkerchief and smeary make-up , he's no other than a Mexican nobleman defending the people of the land against tyrannical officials and other villains.
-"No Desperado", one the Mexicans (lined up to be hanged) shouts when El Desperado rides into town unarmed, "if you turn yourself in, we lose everything!"
+Racial prejudice, a family feud, love among the ruins - it could - no should - have all worked, but frankly: it doesn't.
+The opening scene will remind genre fans of the gruesome opening of Death Rides a Horse, but we soon arrive in Zorro-land.
+Our hero - knick-named El Desperado - is wearing a poncho, but behind that black handkerchief and smeary make-up , he's no other than a Mexican nobleman defending the people of the land against tyrannical officials and other villains.
+When El Desperado rides into town unarmed, one of the Mexicans (about to be hanged) shouts: "No Desperado, if you turn yourself in, we lose everything!"